PabloCortes33/recipes/README.md

 # 🍳 Recipes Collection

 A dynamic recipe browser that displays your markdown recipes in an organized, easy-to-navigate web interface.
+Works as a Progressive Web App (PWA) on mobile devices!

 ## Features

+- 📱 **Mobile-First Design** - Fully responsive, optimized for iPhone and all devices
-- 📁 Collapsible folder structure organized by language (English/Spanish) and category
+- 📁 **Collapsible Folders** - Organized by language (English/Spanish) and category
-- 📖 Markdown viewer to read recipes directly in the browser
+- 📖 **Markdown Viewer** - Read recipes directly in the browser with beautiful formatting
-- 🔄 Easy to update - just run one script to regenerate
+- 🔄 **Easy Updates** - Just run one script to regenerate everything
+- ⚡ **Progressive Web App** - Install on your home screen like a native app
+- 🚀 **Offline Support** - Access your recipes even without internet (after first visit)

 ## How to Use